brobert83/cucumber_base_http_java8/release/README.md

 Apart from signingkey.asc, all the others need to contain the credentials their named after.

 Then run one of the scripts `./patch.sh`,`./minor.sh` or `./major.sh`

+# Post-release

+After the release has finished, go to github and create a PR from the release branch to master, merge and that's it.